Our Team

 Ismail Ibrahim

-Ismail Ibrahim is an Associate Lawyer at Robins Appleby Barristers and Solicitors.
+Ismail Ibrahim is the General Counsel and Corporate Secretary at BC Housing, a provincial Crown corporation that develops, manages and administers affordable housing and homelessness services for people in British Columbia.
 He brings a practical approach to the law using his experiences as an engineer, lawyer, and executive.
-Ismail has extensive experience in the housing sector through various roles, including as General Counsel and Corporate Secretary, at Toronto Community Housing where he provided strategic legal advice to the entire organization and its Board of Directors.
+Ismail has extensive experience in the housing and non-profit sector through various roles, including as co-lead of the Housing Group at Robins Appleby LLP, and as General Counsel and Corporate Secretary at Toronto Community Housing.

 Sarah Hillyer